DanielMulitauopele/rls_code_exercise/README.md

 software development position at Real Life Sciences, I hope this application demonstrates my aptitude for critical thinking, efficiency, and clean code.
 The prompt for this project is listed below.

 ## Prompt

+Write a simple function that takes in an input file of sentences (single column, one per line) and produces a new file with the ordered frequency counts of these sentences, in any programming language.
+For instance, a couple example sentences are: "I like dogs" and "I like cats".
+Analyze your program and tell us a detailed running time (time complexity) of it i.e. big o notation, based on parameters you define (i.e. N = number of lines in the input file, etc).

 ## System Requirements